jameszokah/yuutube/README.md

 ## This is a youtube clone that was built with react js

+Live demo [http://yuutube.netlify.app](http://yuutube.netlify.app) to view it in the browser.

 ## Available Scripts

 In the project directory, you can run: